jstolarek/skye-dsh/doc/lineage.md

   1. Do all collections in a query need to have Lineage attached?
 What happens if one table is annotated with provenance but the other is not?
-I think this should be supported and is a useful feature.
+I think supporting this would be a useful feature.

 Case studies
 ------------

+Lineage transformation of a hard-coded list:

 ```
 L[| for (x <- [1,2]) [x]) |]